Adikumaw/trading_strategy_finder/scripts/silver_data_readme.md

-# 🧠 Silver Data Generator (AI Feature Enrichment Pipeline)
+# 🧠 Silver Data Generator (Decoupled Feature & Outcome Engine)

-This Python script transforms the basic trade simulations from the **"Bronze Dataset"** into a feature-rich **"Silver Dataset"** ready for advanced machine learning analysis.
-It acts as the critical bridge between raw trade outcomes and intelligent strategy discovery.
+This Python script is a critical architectural component that transforms raw market data and trade simulations into a clean, efficient, and logically sound **"Silver Dataset"**.
+It is designed to prevent data leakage and prepare the ground for robust machine learning analysis.

-The script's core purpose is to enrich each simulated trade with a deep snapshot of the market's context at the moment of entry, asking: **_What was the market doing and looking like when this trade was initiated?_**
+The script's core purpose is to **decouple the market context (features) from the trade results (outcomes)**.
+This fixes a major logical flaw where a single market event could be over-represented, leading to biased and unreliable models.

 ---

 ## ⚙️ How It Works

-1.  **Matching Files:** The script finds corresponding files in `raw_data/` and `bronze_data/` (e.g., `EURUSD1.csv` in both).
-2.  **Historical Feature Calculation:** It first loads the entire `raw_data` (OHLCV) file to calculate a vast array of historical technical indicators and patterns.
-This is done once per file and cached in memory for efficiency.
+This script follows a two-step process to create two distinct, synchronized datasets:

+1.  **Step 1: Generate a `features` Dataset:**

+    -   It scans for a `raw_data` file (e.g., `AUDUSD1.csv`).
+    -   It loads the entire historical OHLCV data.
+    -   It calculates a comprehensive set of over 200 market features (indicators, patterns, etc.) for **every single candle**.
+    -   After removing the initial indicator warmup period, it saves this clean, non-duplicated data to `silver_data/features/`.
+Each row in this file represents the unique state of the market at one point in time.

+2.  **Step 2: Generate an `outcomes` Dataset:**
+    -   It finds the corresponding `bronze_data` file.
-3.  **Chunk Processing:** It reads the potentially massive `bronze_data` file in manageable chunks to avoid memory overload.
+    -   It reads the massive trade simulation file in memory-efficient chunks.
-4.  **Contextual Merging:** For each trade in a chunk, it looks up the `entry_time` and merges the entire pre-calculated market context (all indicators, patterns, etc.) onto that trade's row.
-5.  **Relational Feature Generation:** This is the script's most powerful step.
-After merging, it calculates **new relational features** that describe where the trade's Stop-Loss (SL) and Take-Profit (TP) levels are positioned relative to key market structures (like Support/Resistance, Bollinger Bands, and moving averages).
-6.  **Saving the Silver Dataset:** The final, enriched data for each file is appended to a new CSV in the `silver_data/` directory.
+    -   It **filters** these trades, keeping only those whose `entry_time` occurs on or after the first available timestamp in the `features` dataset.
+This synchronizes the two files.
+    -   It saves the filtered trade results to `silver_data/outcomes/`.

+This creates a powerful **one-to-many relationship**, where the `time` column in the `features` file acts as a unique key to link one set of market conditions to the many possible trade outcomes in the `outcomes` file.

 ---

-## 📁 Folder Structure
+## 📁 New Folder Structure

-This script consumes data from `raw_data` and `bronze_data` to produce its output in `silver_data`.
+The script now produces a structured output within the `silver_data` directory, separating market context from trade results.

 ```
 project_root/
 │
 ├── raw_data/             # INPUT: Raw OHLCV data (no header)
-│   ├── EURUSD1.csv
-│   └── ...
+│   └── AUDUSD1.csv
 │
 ├── bronze_data/          # INPUT: Trade simulations from the bronze script
-│   ├── EURUSD1.csv
-│   └── ...
+│   └── AUDUSD1.csv
 │
-├── silver_data/          # OUTPUT: ML-ready enriched datasets (auto-created)
+├── silver_data/          # OUTPUT: Parent directory for decoupled data
+│   │
+│   ├── features/         # OUTPUT 1: Unique market features, one row per candle
+│   │   └── AUDUSD1.csv
-│   ├── EURUSD1.csv
+│   │
+│   └── outcomes/         # OUTPUT 2: All trade outcomes, many rows per candle
-│   └── ...
+│       └── AUDUSD1.csv
 │
 └── scripts/
     └── silver_data_generator.py   # This script